Ruby L. Perry, DVM, MS, DACVR, is the Dean of the College of Veterinary Medicine. Dr. Perry is also a professor of veterinary radiology.

 Dr. Perry received her Doctorate of Veterinary Medicine in 1977 from the Tuskegee University School of Veterinary Medicine.
-She received a Master of Science degree Michigan State University in 1991 and is also a board certified radiologist and member of the American College of Veterinary Radiology.
+She received a Master of Science degree from Michigan State University in 1991 and is also a board certified radiologist and member of the American College of Veterinary Radiology.

-The One Health~One Medicine approach recognizes the significance of the intersection between animals and humans as they interact across a continuum of ecosystems.
+The One Health/One Medicine approach recognizes the significance of the intersection between animals and humans as they interact across a continuum of ecosystems.
 For example, over 75% of the global epidemics such as HIV/AIDS, BSE, West Nile virus, SARS and etc. originated from animals and are then transmitted to humans creating havoc across the globe.
-The impending Avian Influenza virus that threatens many nations is another such example.
+The Avian Influenza virus that threatens many nations is another such example.
 Essentially then, the understanding of the animal health and human health intersection requires interdisciplinary collaboration and a deeper understanding of the oneness of medicine as well as health.
 Just as importantly, the world has become truly small as fast transportation systems and global communications as well as multinational companies and organization that seamlessly operate across virtual boundaries have erased previous physical limitations.

 Finally, the TUCVM is also a place where diversity shines at its best.
 Students, faculty and staff who come from all over the USA as well as from diverse countries internationally populate the academic environment.
 The CVM is a place where culturally diverse students including African Americans, Caucasians, Hispanics/Latinos, Asians and Native Americans study and work together to build a better future for themselves and the profession at large.